Dozens Of People On ATVs Race Through Stockton Streets

 Police try to prevent street racing by targeting vehicles that are more likely to participate.
 Officers are looking for cars that have illegal modifications that they can report to state regulators.

 It’s a concentrated effort, to send a clear message.
-Street racing puts innocent people in danger.MORE NEWS: Family, Friends Mourns Keyes Teen Killed In Shootout
+Street racing puts innocent people in danger.MORE NEWS: Hiker Rescued After Having Mini-Stroke While On Remote Placer County Trail

 “You shouldn’t be out there on quads street racing and getting in people’s business like that it’s not safe,” Bobson said.